formosa-crypto/libjade/README.md

 make CI=1 err
 ```

 `CI` is a variable that stands for Continuous Integration.
-Whenever `CI` is set to 1, all the compilation and execution outputs and return errors are recorded for later inspection.
-Some log files are under `.ci` (hidden) directories.
-Under this CI mode, if the compilation or execution of a given target returns an error (a segmentation fault to provide an example), `make` continues to execute until there are no more tasks.
+When `CI` is set to 1, all the compilation and execution outputs and return errors are recorded for later inspection.
+Some log files are under `.ci/` (hidden) directories.
+Additionally, if the compilation or execution of a given target returns an error (a segmentation fault, for instance), `make` continues to execute until there are no more tasks.
 On a system with 8 cores available, running `make -j8` will use those cores as well as `make -j$(nproc)`.
-Running `make` should take 10 to 13 minutes on a reasonably recent CPU when using all available CPU power.
+Running `make` should take 10 to 13 minutes on a reasonably recent CPU when using all the available CPU power.

-`make CI=1 -C ../src/ all` builds all assembly files under `src/`.
+* `make CI=1 -C ../src/ all` builds all assembly files under `src/`;

-`make CI=1 all` follows each `*.jazz` file under `src/` and it will compile and run the previously described tests (for instance, `checksumbig`, `checksumsmall`, or `memory`) using the same directory structure that exists in `src/` but under `test/bin`.
-After running `make CI=1 all` the binaries and outputs corresponding to, for instance, `src/crypto_kem/kyber/kyber768/amd64/ref/kem.jazz` will be built under `test/bin/crypto_kem/kyber/kyber768/amd64/ref/` and, under normal conditions, `cat test/bin/crypto_kem/kyber/kyber768/amd64/ref/checksumbig.out && echo` should show the `checksumbig` value that is present in `src/crypto_kem/kyber/kyber768/META.yml`.
+* `make CI=1 all` follows each `*.jazz` file under `src/` and compiles and runs the tests (for instance, `checksumbig`, `checksumsmall`, or `memory`) using the same directory structure that exists in `src/`, but under `test/bin`.
+After running `make CI=1 all` the binaries and outputs corresponding to, for instance, `src/crypto_kem/kyber/kyber768/amd64/ref/kem.jazz` will be built under `test/bin/crypto_kem/kyber/kyber768/amd64/ref/` and, under normal conditions, `cat test/bin/crypto_kem/kyber/kyber768/amd64/ref/checksumbig.out && echo` should show the `checksumbig` value that is present in `src/crypto_kem/kyber/kyber768/META.yml`;

-`make CI=1 reporter` prints information about the tests: compilation and execution.
-To check if the checksums match with the ones specified in `META.yml` files, the script `scripts/checksumsok` is used.
+* `make CI=1 reporter` prints information about the tests: compilation and execution.
+To check if the checksums match with the ones specified in `META.yml` files, the script `scripts/checksumsok` is used;

-`make CI=1 err` returns an error if there are any *.error files under `test/bin`.
-These files contain the stderr and return code of the job that failed.
+* `make CI=1 err` returns an error if there are any `*.error` files under `test/bin`.
+These files contain the output from the `stderr` and the return code of the job that failed.

 #### Running select tests